 HOF069: Nguyen Duc Hieu

-A former police lieutenant in the South Vietnam government, Nguyen Duc Hieu was sent to re-education camp when the war ended in April 1975.
+A former police lieutenant in the South Vietnam government, Nguyen Duc Hieu was sent to a re-education camp when the war ended in April 1975.
 His wife left him during that period, taking their young daughter with her.
-When Nguyen was released six years after, he started looking for a way to escape the country.
+When Nguyen was released six years later, he started looking for a way to escape the country.